golergka/url-shortener/README.md

 # Architecture

 Project is split into routes, providers and services.
 Providers are responsible for storage (Postgresql and Redis), routes for interacting with user, and services for business logic.

+As a result, I have `shorten.ts` service, `shorten.ts` api route and `shorten.ts` www route.
+To be honest, it looks quite silly.
+I should probably medidate on how build this kind of architecture in less of an architecture-astronaut type of way.

 Since I want app to be integration tested with cancelled transactions, I want to inject database client instance into all routes.
 But since there aren't many routes and dependencies, I decided not to use any DI frameworks and just use simple class constructors instead.